Apple stock split: what you need to know

 Apple’s split-adjusted share price

 When looking at the value of a company’s shares, it can be difficult to interpret how successful the company has been based on its stock prices following a split.
-Apple’s current share price of around $191 doesn’t look anything like as impressive as it would have done ahead of its four stock splits.
+Apple’s current share price of around $408 doesn’t look as impressive as it would have done ahead of its four stock splits.

 This is where split adjusted figures come in – they account for stock splits when working out return on investment.
 With Apple, stock adjusted figures would acknowledge the fact that one stock bought during its initial public offering (IPO) would now have become 56 shares.

-Long-term Apple shareholders have seen an incredible return on their investment; a $22 share in the company when it first went public in 1980 would be worth approximately $10,696 at the time of writing – a return of 48,518%.
+Long-term Apple shareholders have seen an incredible return on their investment; a $22 share in the company when it first went public in 1980 would be worth approximately $22,896 at the time of writing – a return of 103,973% (before inflation and not including dividend payments).

 Apple’s first stock split: 16 June 1987